xapi-project/xen-api/designs/interprocesscomms.md

 shall maintain a single *session* with the switch.
 Associated with the session there will be set of individual *links* (connections) managed via a shared library (available in python or OCaml).
-Link-level messages will allow the creation and destruction of named *message queues" and the creation and destruction of binary messages.
+Link-level messages will allow the creation and destruction of named *message queues* and the creation and destruction of binary messages.
 All messages are unidirectional so we shall have a well-known convention for bidirectional Remote Procedure Calls, based on how OpenStack uses AMQP.
 Regular link-level